If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 As Isis says, “I am very big on not only selling fluff and saying that you can do things, but actually getting results for your clients, your students, your members […] So do not hold back on information.”

-When thinking about membership retention strategies, it’s important to recognize that a person who joined your membership program a year ago won’t have the same challenges, opportunities or needs that they had when they first joined.
+When thinking about membership retention strategies, it’s important to recognize that a person who joined your membership program a year ago will not have the same challenges, opportunities, or needs as they did when they first joined.

-Staying aware of your customers’ evolving needs lets you create content and features that will help them meet their objectives throughout their customer journey.
+Staying aware of your customer’s evolving needs lets you create content and features to help them meet their objectives throughout their journey.

 When you understand their journey, you can figure out what you need to do for them at each point.
 This is known as community mapping.